商品画像

 [ Drinking alcohol under the age of 20 is prohibited by law. ]

-Daiginjo aged sake brewed in 2006 is used as part of the brewing water, and two types of yeast are used to express a variety of flavors.
-From the moment you pour it, you can smell the refreshing and sweet aroma of ramune and citrus.
-When you put it in your mouth, you first get the impression of light acidity, followed by a pleasant astringency that supports the overall balance.
-This is a high-quality Japanese sparkling sake ( awa sake) with a pleasant yogurt-like lactic acid feel and a slight sweetness.
+The sake is made by replacing some of the brewing water with a Daiginjo sake brewed in 2006, using two types of yeast to express a variety of flavors.
+From the moment you pour it, the refreshing and sweet aroma of ramune (a Japanese fizzy drink) and citrus wafts up from the glass.
+The first impression in the mouth is a light acidity, followed by a pleasant astringency that supports the overall balance.
+This is a high-quality Japanese sparkling sake called Awasake with a pleasant yogurt-like flavor from the lactic acid and a slight sweetness.

-The label and gift box are Jean - François Millet's "The Sower."
-This recipe is said to be inspired by Millet's artistic activities and life.
+The label and gift box art is Jean - François Millet's "The Sower."
+The recipe is said to be inspired by Millet's artistic activities and life.

-When drinking, as the temperature rises to room temperature, you can enjoy the flavor more fully.
+As the temperature rises to room temperature, the flavor opens up.

 Type スパークリング